-See I started using at-home testing strips to check on my nutrient levels and one of the things it reported was HIGH cortisol.
+See I started using these (use code WHOLEVIEW for 20% off) at-home tests to check on my nutrient levels and one of the things it reported was HIGH cortisol.
 Which I’ve historically tested for as well.
 I knew I needed to quit coffee, but decided to do it differently.
 Instead of just switching to decaf, I decided to make a change.
 And it’s been a game changer!

 Why does high cortisol matter?